Testimony of the Day

 Heat the oven to 400 degrees.
-Spread the hazelnuts evenly over a cookie sheet and roast until they darken and become aromatic, about 10 minutes.
+Spread the hazelnuts evenly over a cookie sheet and roast until they darken and become aromatic about 10 minutes.
 Transfer the hazelnuts to a damp towel and rub to remove the skins.

-Pulsing the Erythritol in a coffee blender and blending it until a fine powder is an optional step, but it makes a really smooth nutella.
+Pulsing the Erythritol in a coffee blender and blending it until a fine powder is an optional step, but it makes a really smooth Nutella.

 In a food processor, grind the hazelnuts to a smooth butter, scraping the sides as needed so they process evenly, about 5 minutes.

-Add the cocoa, sweetener, vanilla, salt and oil to the food processor and continue to process until well blended, about 1 minute.
-The finished spread should have the consistency of creamy peanut butter; if it is too dry, process in a little extra hazelnut oil until the desired consistency is achieved.
-Remove to a container, cover and refrigerate until needed.
+Add the cocoa, sweetener, vanilla, salt, and oil to the food processor and continue to process until well blended, about 1 minute.
+The finished spread should have the consistency of creamy peanut butter; if it is too dry, a process in a little extra hazelnut oil until the desired consistency is achieved.
+Remove to a container, cover, and refrigerate until needed.
 Allow the spread to come to room temperature before using, as it thickens considerably when refrigerated.
 It will keep for at least a week.

 Traditional Nutella = 200 calories, 23 carbs, 2 fiber